H-K-R/H-K-R/README.md

 **Current Status Quo:**
 ----

-* 🌱 I’m currently working on **Deep Learning** .
+* 🌱 I’m currently working on **Deep Learning**.
-* 🤔 I hope to be proficient in linux system administration .🐧
+* 🤔 I hope to be proficient in linux system administration.🐧
-* 💬 Ask me about anything and I would like to answer .
+* 💬 Ask me about anything and I would like to answer.
-* 📫 Please contact me via humayrakhanom@protonmail.com .
+* 📫 Please contact me via humayrakhanom@protonmail.com.